 Airbnb dispute management is the process of handling problems or disagreements between hosts and guests during or after a booking.
 This usually happens through the Airbnb Resolution Center.
 It helps solve issues like property damage, refund requests, or extra charges.
 The process starts with the host and guest trying to work things out by messaging each other.
 If they can’t agree, Airbnb’s support team can step in to help find a fair solution.

 Airbnb’s case managers review the evidence you and your guest provide.
-They check the Terms of Service and listing policies, and then make a final decision.
+They check the Terms of Service and listing policies and then make a final decision.
 That decision could mean issuing a refund, offering compensation through AirCover, or dismissing the claim.

 Why does Airbnb dispute management matter?

-• Protects your reputation as a host.
+- Protects your reputation as a host.

-• Helps avoid negative reviews or comments.
+- Helps you avoid negative reviews or retaliatory comments.

 Common disputes Airbnb hosts face include guest damage, unauthorized guests, and late check-outs.
 Some hosts also experience difficulties with property damage, theft, and communication issues.
 More issues as a host you may face are,

-Airbnb’s Resolution Center – How It Works?
+Airbnb’s Resolution Center: How It Works

 You can do this within 60 days after the guest checks out.
 Just pick the right reservation, explain what happened, and enter how much money you’re asking for.
 Airbnb will notify the guest, and they’ll have 72 hours to respond.
 If the guest accepts, you will get the funds directly.